 Belarus has 2 official languages: Belarusian and Russian.
 Today’s Ukrainians can still speak Russian, but citizens of Russia rarely speak other Slavic languages.
 For other Eastern European nationalities English became the uniting language, many also speak German.

-Slavic women on Elena’s Models share the knowledge of Russian language, as well as know at least one western language (usually English, sometimes German, French, Italian, or Spanish), as foreign languages are taught at schools as a part of compulsory curriculum.
+Slavic girls on Elena’s Models share the knowledge of Russian language, as well as know at least one western language (usually English, sometimes German, French, Italian, or Spanish), as foreign languages are taught at schools as a part of compulsory curriculum.